lowfatcomputing/amforth/doc/source/Architecture.rst

 Word lists and environment queries are implemented using the same structure.
-The word list identifier is a EEPROM address that holds the starting point address for the word list search.
+The word list identifier is a EEPROM address that holds the name field address of the first word in the word list.

 Environment queries are normal colon words.
 They are called within :command:`environment?` and leave there results at the data stack.

+:command:`find-name` (und :command:`find` for counted strings)
-:command:`find` uses an array of word list identifiers to search for the word.
+uses an array of word list identifiers to search for the word.
 This list can be accessed with :command:`get-order` as well.

 Wordlist Header
 ...............

-Word lists are implemented as a single linked list.
+Wordlists are implemented as a single linked list.
 The list entry consists of 4 elements:

 * Name Field (NF) (variable length, at least 2 flash cells).
-* Link Field (LF) (1 flash cell)
+* Link Field (LF) (1 flash cell), points to the NFA of the next element.
 * Execution Token (XT) (1 flash cell)
 * Parameter Field (Body) (variable length)

 The wording is some mixture of old style fig-forth and the more modern variants.
+The order makes it possible to implement the list iterators (:command:`search-wordlist` and :command:`show-wordlist`) is a straight forward way.

 The namefield itself is a struture containing the flags, the length information in the first flash cell